Espantalho2017/flatiron-phase-2-project/notes.md

 -[x] Created new DisplayTrade Component to remove display of trades from App
 - [] Calculate the total aggregate grades to determine trade winner
 - [x] Display the db.json objects into trade matrix table
-- [] Have input form be left justified inside TradesForm with input labels
-- [] Upon return of json from your POST request, a state update by a setState function is required!
 - [x] Add React Router feature(s)
     - [x] Create a NavBar Component
     - [x] Example page & separate Home page for each option1-option2 trade